ariary/AravisFS/README.md

 - you can't encrypt a filesystem w/ a folder/file having `'\'` in its name. *It is due to the way we encapsulate resource in directory content*
 - you can't perform "`ls .`". *As we search for resource with its exact name we do not have `.` resource from now*
 - launch `adret` in the same directory of the fs you want to encrypt *Otherwise it will keep prefix like "../" etc, (see filesystem.GetDirectoryContent)*
+- for `adret decrypt cat` we could not `cat` big file.
+It is due to the fact taht we take the encrypted content to show from command-lin.
+Hence we are limited by `ARG_MAX` length (`getconf ARG_MAX`to know the value).